tvdk-sudoku/Year11Notes/content/notes/AEECO - Demand and Supply.md

 # Demand and Supply

 ### Equilibrium
--`The state of the market where there is no tendency for either demand or supply to change`
+> The state of the market where there is no tendency for either demand or supply to change

 **Equilibrium price** is the price that clears the market, where the quantity demanded equals the quantity supplied.